The government has came up with a series of grants, designed to try and alleviate financial strain and pressure.

-I’m not one for bashing local authority, our local council, Test Valley Borough Council are actually not bad at all.
-They support businesses in many ways, including Business Incentive Grant, Independent Retail Grants, Enterprise Training (for Free!)
-The list goes on… There’s a reason that the local council have won numerous awards for supporting local enterprise and SME’s.
+I’m not one for bashing local authority, our local council, Test Valley Borough Council are not bad at all.
+They support businesses in many ways, including Business Incentive Grants, Independent Retail Grants, and Enterprise Training (for Free!)
+The list goes on… There’s a reason that the local council have won numerous awards for supporting local enterprise and SMEs.

 Corona Virus has devastated many businesses, thousands across the country have suffered due to the restrictions of Lockdown.

 There were millions of people who were missed and so the UK Government funded local councils to provide those who were not eligible for other grant schemes, this was aptly named the ‘Discretionary Grants’.

 This ‘Discretionary Grant’ is, again, mediocre AT BEST!

 Millions of businesses will lose AGAIN due to lack of grant exposure.
 The rules in Test Valley are clear:

 If you have been forced to close OR if you have remained open AND PAY BUSINESS RATES – then you can qualify for a discretionary grant.